 I remember meeting a young man at a very memorable 2007 John Seed workshop on ‘Despair & Empowerment’ who said to me “Even when there’s no hope, there’s still action!”
 (The Derrick Jensen article on this subject, ‘Beyond Hope’ has always seemed spot-on to me.)

 While I was living in Deep River, I attended my very first Canadian Nuclear Safety Commission (CNSC) hearing.
-That was an eye-opener!!
+Now that was an eye-opener!!
 An eye-opener & life-changer, as it all played out.
 (Of course I had no idea whatsoever then how things would turn out.)

-I was living in a nuclear town where I never breathed a word about nukes, but I’d made friends with some people from Pembroke who’d spent years fighting a disgusting little tritium-spewing company called SRB located down the river in Pembroke.
+I was living in a nuclear town where I never breathed a word about nukes (no desire to be blackballed, thanks!), but I’d made friends with some people from Pembroke who’d spent years fighting a disgusting little tritium-spewing company called SRB located down the river in Pembroke.

 I decided to go to a CNSC hearing in Ottawa with them one time, out of solidarity.
 Just to keep them company.
 Be there as moral support, if you will.